 St Mary's church was saved from demolition so that it could serve as the centrepiece for a museum on the history of gardening and the life of John Tradescant.
 Today Tradescant's ornate tomb stands in a lovely knot garden, planted with the very same species of plants that grew in his own London garden over 4 centuries ago.

 The garden was created in 1980 to a design by The Dowager Marchioness of Salisbury, the museum President.
-The garden is created in a 17th century spirit, using plants known to the Tradescants, including varities introduced into Britain by them.
+The garden is created in a 17th-century spirit, using plants known to the Tradescants, including varieties introduced into Britain by them.
 Among the latter are the tulip tree, red maple, and scarlet runner beans.

 About Garden Museum